The openVA Toolkit for Verbal Autopsies: Data preparation

-In the \pkg{openVA} package, we consider two main forms of standardized questionnaire: the WHO instrument and the IHME questionnaire.
-In this section, we focus on describing these two data formats and tools to clean and convert data into standardized forms for VA algorithms.
-Pre-processing the raw data collected from the Open Data Toolkit is usually performed with additional packages and software outside of the analysis pipeline in \proglang{R}.
-We briefly mention software for data preprocessing in Section \ref{sec:other}.
+In the \CRANpkg{openVA} package, we consider two main types of standardized questionnaire: the WHO instrument and the IHME questionnaire.
+In this section, we focus on describing these two data formats and tools to clean and convert data.
+Pre-processing the raw data collected from the survey instrument (usually with Open Data Toolkit) is usually performed with additional packages and software outside of the analysis pipeline in R. We briefly mention software for data pre-processing towards the end of this paper.